Bjornej/bjornej.github.com/_posts/2017-03-05-easy-structured-documentation.md

 In this configuration no permissions are needed as every edit is reflected in the source control history and can easily be reverted.

-If you want to try it you can download a personalizable skeleton at https://github.com/Bjornej/KnowledgeBase
+If you want to try it you can download a personalizable skeleton at https://github.com/Bjornej/KnowledgeBase.
+To run it just

+    npm install
+    node -harmony build.js

+an your static site will be built.